I Want To...

 Flavahan, Nick - Professor.
 Research Focus: elucidating the cellular interactions and subcellular signaling pathways that control normal vascular function and regulate the initiation of vascular disease.

 Gao, Wei Dong – Associate Professor.
 Research Focus: defining the molecular and cellular mechanisms of contractile dysfunction in the failing heart.

 Hogue, Charles – Professor.
 Research Focus: methods to improve outcomes from cardiovascular surgery with a particular focus on brain and kidney injury.

 Johns, Roger – Professor.
 Research Focus: investigating the mechanisms that underlie anesthesia, analgesia, chronic pain, and inflammatory lung disorders (such as pulmonary hypertension and asthma).

-Koehler, Ray – Professor.
+Koehler, Ray – Professor and Associate Director of Research.
 Research Focus: basic and preclinical translational research in the areas of cerebrovascular physiology and cerebral ischemic injury that arises from stroke and cardiac arrest.

 Nguyen, Thai – Assistant Professor.
 Research Focus: Research Focus: studying the mechanisms that underlie vascular disorders, with a concentration on the effect of deep-space radiation on the cardiovascular system.

 Nyhan, Dan – Professor.
 Research Focus: studying vascular changes, specifically those that accompany aging to determine the underlying causes and find ways to reverse the process.